ibm-cloud-docs/dns-svcs/custom-resolver.md

 To get started using a custom resolver, you must create a custom resolver and then add forwarding rules to it.

-It is expected that the custom resolver will be configured for High Availability by default.
+It is expected that the custom resolver is configured for High Availability by default.
 Follow the steps in [Creating a custom resolver without high availability](/docs/dns-svcs?topic=dns-svcs-ui-create-cr&interface=ui#cr-add-no-ha) if you do not want a highly available configuration.
 {: important}

 After you create the custom resolver and configure its forwarding rules, the resolver can be enabled for the VPC.
 This results in the DHCP option for the resolver changing to the custom resolver IP addresses.